W. Kip Camden's Britannia 1637 (1607)

 Original full colour, and in very good condition.
 The Greenwoods surveyed all the counties from 1817-33 for their beautifully engraved county atlas finally published in 1834.
 Maps were also sold singly as produced.
 The Nottinghamshire map is corrected to 1831, and this example was sold in atlas format.

 Thomas Moule's antiquarian leanings are evident in this series of highly decorative county maps - a stylistic throwback in an age when cartographic work had become much plainer and more utilitarian.
 The maps were engraved by W. Smollinger, J. Bingley and J. Dower, and first appeared in Moule's English Counties Delineated, a partwork with text issued from 1830-32.
 They were subsequently made available as a complete work in 1837 under the same title, and were later re-issued in Barclay's Universal English Dictionary between 1842 and 1852.
-This latter work ran to several editions and the maps were often updated between editions to show the latest growth of the railway network.This example is from the 1848 issue of Barclay's Dictionary.
+This latter work ran to several editions and the maps were often updated between editions to show the latest growth of the railway network.This example is fromone of the editions of Barclay's Dictionary.
 Modern colour.
+Supplied mounted and ready to frame if so desired.

 J. Duncan A Complete County Atlas of England and Wales 1840-45 (1825)